353rd Armor Regiment Soldier referees games in spare time

 |0

-This work, 353rd Armor Regiment Soldier referees games in spare time, by Chuck Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 353rd Armor Regiment Soldier referees games in spare time, by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT